-You have too much gain in one of the gyro flight modes.
+You have too much gain in just the one mode.
 Reduce the gain channel travel adjustment for the mode that wags.

 Tail response is not crisp.

 Too little gyro gain.
 Gradually increase travel adjustment of the gain channel until tail shows some tendency to wag and then reduce it back until wag just stops.